 Patient and Public Involvement and Engagement

 NISEC II has a Programme PPIE Panel that includes public members and the PPIE Leads from each of the seven NISEC research centres.
-This panel supports the Steering Committee and Research Centres.
+This panel supports the Steering Committee and Research Centres, that in turn support vaccines trials at Trial Sites.
+The Trial Sites work with Communities to recruit participants.

 Two-way communication and learning ensure that Community Engagement and public involvement influences decision making and promotes the inclusion of underrepresented communities in NISEC vaccinations trials & policy.